-R 'bernoulli_logit_rng'(reals α)
+R bernoulli_logit_rng(reals alpha)

 Generate a Bernoulli variate with chance of success $\text{logit}^{-1}(\alpha)$; may only be used in transformed data and generated quantities blocks.
-For a description of argument and return types, see section vectorized PRNG functions.
+For a description of argument and return types, see section [vectorized PRNG functions](#).

-15.3.
+16.3.
 Bernoulli-logit generalized linear model (Logistic Regression)

-Stan also supplies a single function for a generalized linear model with Bernoulli likelihood and logit link function, i.e. a function for a logistic regression.
-This provides a more efficient implementation of logistic regression than a manually written regression in terms of a Bernoulli likelihood and matrix multiplication.
+Stan also supplies a single function for a generalized linear model with Bernoulli distribution and logit link function, i.e. a function for a logistic regression.
+This provides a more efficient implementation of logistic regression than a manually written regression in terms of a Bernoulli distribution and matrix multiplication.